basepr1me/ESP32-Morse-Code/README.md

 Note
 ----

+Only two DAC pins are available on the ESP32.
+These pins are:

+		DAC_CHANNEL_1: 25
+		DAC_CHANNEL_2: 26

 I don't pretend to know anything about writing Arduino libraries.
 This style is OpenBSD style and may not look right in the Arduino IDE, since I don't use it.